fch-yk/d_12_02_food_plan/README.md

 ## Project goals

 The project was created for educational purposes.
-It's a lesson for python and web developers at [Devman](https://dvmn.org).
+It's a group project for python and web developers at [Devman](https://dvmn.org).